 Now modern science is filling in the time blanks, and a re-reading of Genesis 1 opens our eyes to new understanding of God's unfolding master plan.

-In the English translation of Genesis 1, each stage of creation is called a day.
-In the original Hebrew language in which the biblical account was written, the word is yom.
+In the English translation of Genesis 1, each stage of creation is called a 'day'.
+In the original Hebrew language in which the biblical account was written, the word is 'yom' (pronounced like home).

-Just as in English, Hebrew yom usually means a 24-hour period but it can also mean a long indefinite period, depending upon context (as, this is day of the jet plane, this is the day of social media, etc.).
+Just as in English, Hebrew 'yom' usually means a 24-hour period but can also mean a long indefinite period, depending upon context (as we say, this is day of the jet plane, this is the day of social media, etc.).

 Some traditional Christians say that the earth is not actually old but just looks old, that it was created about 6,000 years ago with built-in apparent age.
-See 1.2.3 for fatal problems with the apparent age theory.
+See Micro Topic 1.2.3 for the fatal flaw in the apparent age theory.

 'Evolution' is an emotionally charged word for some Christians.
-It frequently implies a creation that happened by itself without God.
+It frequently implies a universe that happened by itself without God.

-Actually, 'evolution' just means the process of gradual change that takes place over many generations, during which species of animals, plants and other life forms slowly change physical characteristics and eventually die out.
+Actually, biological 'evolution' just means the process of gradual change that takes place over many generations, during which species of plants, animals and other life forms slowly arise, change physical characteristics and eventually die out.